Abhijeet-Katiyar/Summer/finalReport.md

 ![Yearly sequence plot](Yearlyseqplt.png)

 # **<u>Seasonal sub series plot</u>** :
-We can identify seasonality by groping time periods like month,quarter or year. this mothod is only useful when time period of seasonality is known.
+We can identify seasonality by groping time periods like month, quarter or year. this method is only useful when time period of seasonality is known.

 before plotting lets add columns for Residuals, months, quarter and years.
 + Adding column "Residuals"